Afatinib (pronounced aff-a-tin-ib) is a cancer treatment drug and is also known by its brand name Giotrif (pronounced jee-oh-triff).

 How it works

-Your doctor will check your cancer cells to see if they have these receptors.
-Cancers that have these receptors are called EGFR-TK positive.
+Your doctor will test your cancer cells to see if you can have this drug.

 How you have it